 Best practices for training a German Shepherd puppy:

-- Start training as early as possible – A puppy is ready to learn a little as soon as the breeder releases him into your custody.
+• Start training as early as possible – A puppy is ready to learn a little when the breeder releases him into your custody.
 Early training is a key part of German Shepherd development.

-- Be patient – You will need lots of patience when training a German Shepherd puppy as young pups are so inquisitive.
-But once they see you as their sole provider and as the source of treats, training them further becomes easier.
+• Be patient – You will need lots of patience when training a German Shepherd puppy, as young pups are inquisitive.
+But training becomes easier once they see you as their sole provider and as the source of yummy treats.

-- Recap – To understand if the command has been learned, take a short break and recap.
+• Recap – Take a short break and recap to determine whether the command has been learned.
 Remember to keep training sessions short so your pup does not lose concentration or get frustrated.
-A 5-10 minute training session is good enough three-four times a day.
-You can increase the length of the session as your puppy grows and gets used to the drill.
+A 5-10 minute training session is sufficient three to four times daily.
+You can increase the session length as your puppy grows and gets used to the drill.

-- End on a positive note – Always end every training session on a positive note, even if your German Shepherd puppy failed in learning the command for the day.
+• End on a positive note – Always end every training session positively, even if your German Shepherd puppy didn’t learn the command for the day.
 That might mean a few minutes of play or a quick walk in the park.

 2. Gather Your Training Tools